input-output-hk/partner-chains/README.md

 ### :books: Documentation
 Please refer to our [Introduction](./docs/intro.md) to learn in more detail about what the Partner Chain Toolkit offers and how to use it for different use-cases.
+We also provide [Wizards](./docs/intro.md#wizards), an interactive step by step CLI interface.

 Rust Docs for all crates provided by the toolkit are available to browse online [here](https://input-output-hk.github.io/partner-chains/)